mhus/kt2l/docs/docs/configuration/config-pod_scorer.md

 * restarts: The number of restarts a pod can have before it is considered unhealthy.
 * notrunning: The number of seconds a pod can be not running before it is considered unhealthy.
+* metrics: The thresholds for the CPU and memory usage of a pod.